fluencelabs/devcontainer/README.md

 * Developing custom service modules with `Marine`
 * Managing custom service lifecyle with `fldist`

-If you encounter any problems or have suggestions, please open an issue or submit a PR> You can also reach out in [Discord](https://discord.com/invite/aR2AYErM) or [Telegram](https://t.me/fluence_project).
+If you encounter any problems or have suggestions, please open an issue or submit a PR.
+You can also reach out in [Discord](https://discord.com/invite/aR2AYErM) or [Telegram](https://t.me/fluence_project).
 For more detailed reference resources, see the [Fluence documentation](https://doc.fluence.dev/docs/) and [Aqua book](https://doc.fluence.dev/aqua-book/).